marcellodesales/mcp-registry-and-gateway-ui/README.md

 ## Features

+*   **MCP Tool Discovery:** Enables automatic tool discovery by AI Agents and Agent developers.
+Fetches and displays the list of tools (name, description, schema) based on natural language queries (e.g. _do I have tools to get stock information?_).
+*   **Unified access to a governed list of MCP servers:** Access multiple MCP servers through a common MCP gateway, enabling AI Agents to dynamically discover and execute MCP tools.
 *   **Service Registration:** Register MCP services via JSON files or the web UI/API.
 *   **Web UI:** Manage services, view status, and monitor health through a web interface.
 *   **Authentication:** Secure login system for the web UI and API access.